-The Study Away model enables faculty to focus on academic content and student recruitment, while support units invest the time, energy, and expertise administratively supporting your Study Away program.
+The faculty-led program model enables faculty to focus on academic content and student recruitment, while support units invest the time, energy, and expertise administratively supporting your program.
 Faculty do what they are trained to do – provide outstanding academic experiences for students – while administrative specialists set up programs, manage budgets, and oversee risk management.

 Program Leaders are the faculty and staff who serve as the instructors and on-site administrators.
 They share in the development, implementation, post program reporting, and financial reconciliation of the program.
 To increase the likelihood of a successful program, program leaders are expected to share responsibilities and to participate actively in all phases of the program.